Street unrest breaks down taboo in Algeria: talk is of politics at last

 His opponents believe it has been years since Bouteflika was in any fit state to run the country, and say it is being ruled in his name by advisers.
 The authorities say he still has a firm grip.

-Monday saw a pause after three days of street battles between police and demonstrators.
-Shops reopened in the center of Algiers, with owners lifting the shutters they had hurriedly closed on previous days when police fired tear gas at crowds.
+Monday saw a pause in the capital after three days of street battles between police and demonstrators.
+Shops reopened in the center of Algiers, with owners lifting shutters they had hurriedly closed on previous days when police fired tear gas at crowds.

 But there were more signs of dissent.
 Lawyers staged a protest at an Algiers court chanting: “Enough is enough.”